jorgebucaran/fisher/man/man7/fisher-tour.md

 ## DESCRIPTION

-Fisherman is a plugin manager and CLI toolkit for Fish to help you build powerful utilities and share your code easily.
+Fisherman is a blazing fast, modern plugin manager for Fish.

 Fisherman uses a flat tree structure that adds no cruft to your shell, making it as fast as no Fisherman.
 The cache mechanism lets you query the index offline and enable or disable plugins as you wish.

-Other features include dependency management, great plugin search capabilities and full compatibility with Tackle, Wahoo and oh-my-fish themes and packages.
+Other features include dependency management, great plugin search capabilities and full compatibility with Tackle, Oh My Fish! and Wahoo themes and packages.

 This document describes Fisherman features and their implementation details.
 For usage and command help  see `fisher(1)`.